Cristian-A/tmi.ts_beta/README.md

 - `.connect()`

-	Connects to Twitch's secure WebSocket endpoint `wss://irc-ws.chat.twitch.tv:443`.
+	Connects to Twitch's secure WebSocket endpoint
-	Returns a promise that resolves when the user has correctly authenticated else it rejects.
+	`wss://irc-ws.chat.twitch.tv:443` and returns a promise that resolves when the user has correctly authenticated else it rejects.

 - `.join(channel: string, broadcaster: string)`

 	Joins the channel that it's given as a parameter.
-	Returns a promise.
+	It requires a broadcaster id in order to join a channel.

 - `.disconnect()`

 	Parts all channels that have been joined, cleans up everything in the Event Loop and closes connection to Twitch's websocket.

-- `channels: Map<string, Channel>`
+- `.channels: Map<string, Channel>`

 	A Map for all channels that are currently joined.
 	If a channel is parted it will also delete itself from this Map.

-- `.listener(event: TwitchChatEvents, (msg: IRCMessage) => void)`
+- `.listener(event: TwitchChatEvents, (message: IRCMessage) => void)`

-	Handle specific events outside the scope of a channel like, whispers, notices, and pings etc.
-	Events are specific strings which TypeScript should help you out with.
+	Handle specific events outside the scope of a channel like, whispers, notices, and pings etc. Events are specific strings which TypeScript should help you out with.

 ### Channel